Other Corridor Efforts | << BACK

 An HIA is a new evaluation tool focused on the health of communities.
 HIAs study the potential effects that a proposed policy or project could have on the health of a population, and how those effects are distributed.
 These types of assessments are based on the principle that health starts in the environments where people live, work and play – long before illness begins.

-For more information and to view the Draft Bottineau Transitway Health Impact Assessment, visit www.hennepin.us/bottineauhia
+For more information, and to read the summary, full report, or public comment report for the Bottineau Transitway Health Impact Assessment, visit www.hennepin.us/bottineauhia.

 Health Equity-focused Community Engagement